micmejia/bible-dump/NKJV/Ezekiel/Ezek 2.md

 And He said to me: "Son of man, I am sending you to the children of Israel, to a rebellious nation that has rebelled against Me; they and their fathers have transgressed against Me to this very day.

 ###### 4
-For _they are_ [^a]impudent and stubborn children.
+For _they are_ impudent and stubborn children.
 I am sending you to them, and you shall say to them, 'Thus says the Lord God.'

 ###### 5
 As for them, whether they hear or whether they refuse--for they _are_ a rebellious house--yet they will know that a prophet has been among them.